getBoolean/flutter_boolean_template/README.md

 1. Translation support
 1. Basic project architecture using Riverpod
 1. Mason brick setup for easy architecture setup
+   1. Bricks for features
+   1. Bricks for tests
 1. Responsive UI for desktop, web, mobile, tablet, possibly watch (maybe support for TV and Cars??)
    * Must have a unified navigation for when resizing the window
 1. Adaptive UI for iOS, Android, Windows, Linux, MacOS, and Web